AxonIQ/reference-guide/extensions/kafka.md

 Axon will automatically provide certain Kafka related components based on the availability of beans and/or properties.

-To enable a KafkaPublisher, either provide a bean of type `ProducerFactory`, or set `axon.kafka.producer.transaction-id-prefix` in `application.properties` to have auto configuration configure a ProducerFactory with Transactional semantics.
-In either case, `application.properties` should provide the necessary Kafka Client properties, available under the `axon.kafka` prefix.
-If none are provided, default settings are used, and `localhost:9092` is used as the bootstrap server.
+To enable a KafkaPublisher, either provide a bean of type `ProducerFactory`, or set `axon.kafka.producer.transaction-id-prefix` in `application.properties` to have auto configuration configure a ProducerFactory with transactional semantics.
+In either case, `application.properties` should provide the necessary Kafka client properties, available under the `axon.kafka` prefix.
+If none are provided, default settings are used and `localhost:9092` is used as the bootstrap server.

 To enable a `KafkaMessageSource`, either provide a bean of type `ConsumerFactory`, or provide the `axon.kafka.consumer.group-id` setting in `application.properties`.
-Also make sure all necessary Kafka Client Configuration properties are available under the `axon.kafka` prefix.
+Also make sure all necessary Kafka client configuration properties are available under the `axon.kafka` prefix.

 Alternatively, you may provide your own `KafkaMessageSource` bean\(s\), in which case Axon will not create the default KafkaMessageSource.